+The industry is also involved in an FSC national initiative, the result of which will be the acceptance and use by FSC auditors of criteria, indicators and standards for SFM which take into account local South African conditions.
 The indigenous forests of the southern Cape, previously managed by the Department of Water Affairs and Forestry, received FSC-certification - a first on the continent for high forests.
 It is a major step towards the sustainable management of the country's natural forests.